Jacques O'Neill

-Jacques O'Neill (born 8 May 1999) is an English professional rugby league footballer who plays as a or for the York Knights in the RFL Championship.
+Jacques O'Neill (born 8 May 1999) is an English former professional rugby league footballer who last played as a or for the York Knights in the RFL Championship.

 He has previously played for the Castleford Tigers in the Super League.
 He has spent time on loan and dual registration at the Leigh Centurions, Halifax, and the Sheffield Eagles in the Championship.

 In 2022, he was a contestant on the eighth series of Love Island.

 Early life

 O'Neill was born in Barrow-in-Furness, Cumbria, England.

 He played junior rugby league for Askam ARLFC before being signed to the Castleford Tigers academy.
 After earning his academy contract, he was driven from Cumbria to Castleford twice a week for training by his mother.
 He currently lives in Leeds.

 Club career

 Castleford Tigers

 In August 2015, at the age of 16, O'Neill signed his first professional contract with the Castleford Tigers after progressing through the club's academy.
 The contract spanned two-and-a-half years and would see him step up into the Tigers' under-19s.